-With Easyer not far away, I know for some people it has crept upon them and you are thinking I need to get shopping soon.
-But it doesn’t have to be stressful.
+I know for some people Easter has crept upon them and you are thinking what am I going to do.
 You may be thinking that with such little time you may have to give in to commercialism and buy not so eco-friendly items.
 Now take a deep breath – help is at hand.
 I have gathered together a list of items that will help you have a lovely Easter, while still being eco-friendly, as well as putting you at ease.

 1.Create your own tradition.
 Who said you have to follow what others do.
 Make it simple and make it about being with others.
 The true meaning of Easter has nothing to do with hoards of chocolate eggs.
 Even if you are not religious, it is about new beginnings.
 For the northern hemisphere that happens to be Spring, but for us here in Australia it is about Autumn and going into winter.

 2. Chocolate eggs: Now you want to do the right thing but you don’t have the time to find out which chocolate eggs are Fairtrade and Palm oil free (Certified Sustainable Palm Oil (CSPO) products).
-To help you the Stop the Traffik campaign have created this Good Egg Guide - check it out here,.
+To help you here are. some of our favourite chocolates:

 Haigh’s Chocolate Easter Bilby is Australian, family owned, palm oil free, and UTZ Certified.
 In Australia we should be buying Easter Bilbys instead of an Easter Bunnies because the Bilby is an endangered species in Australia.
 All funds from the sale of each Bilby chocolate goes into the Save the Bilby Fund.